Valentine de Saint-Point: Move to the Mediterranean

 In 1927 she wrote the preface of a book on Saad Zaghloul, and in 1928, The Truth About Syria by a witness was published in France.
 Saint-Point's political writings generated fierce feuds within the Francophone community.
 She was accused of working against the interests of France and of being a spy in the pay of the Bolsheviks.
 Meanwhile, conferences organized by the "center idéiste" ended several times in violent disputes, which exasperated the Egyptian authorities and prompted them to expel Canudo Jeanne and Vivian Postel du Mas.
 While she was in Jerusalem in 1928, after spending two months in Lebanon to treat her health which had been shattered by the attacks to which she had been subjected, she was informed that she would be banned from returning to Egypt.
 She appealed to Philippe Berthelot, secretary general of the Quai d'Orsay.
 Eventually, the Ambassador in Cairo persuaded the authorities to allow her to remain in Egypt, but in return she would have to cease all political activities.
-In 1930 she became friends with Rene Guenon who just moved to Cairo.
+In 1930 she became friends with René Guénon who just moved to Cairo.